jspackiaraj/AY202425-Fall-Python/exercise_001/README.md

 **Hint:** Use nested loops to check each number.

 [Solution Folder: `exercise_11`](./exercise_11)
+- This folder additional information in the README.md file.
+Do check it out.

 ## Exercise 12: Convert Celsius to Fahrenheit
 **Filename:** `celsius_to_fahrenheit.py`